 Sentosa is another gem of Singapore that tourists and locals flock to for a testosterone-filled day.
 From jet-skiing, banana boating, to wakeboarding, Sentosa has everything that’s needed to get your blood pumping.
 They have highly trained and certified instructors who can teach you a few simple tips and tricks to best enjoy the experience.
 Located at 46 Siloso Beach Walk, it stays open every day from 10 AM to 6 PM.
 However, they can close without prior notice, so plan your day accordingly.

 If you want to take the bus, then head over to the redBus website that lists several companies like Transtar, Starmart Express, and Eltabina Jaya that ply this bus route.
 If you are put up in Kuala Lumpur, then ticket prices will vary from SGD 30 to a little over SGD 40.
+These operators also offer Singapore to Kuala Lumpur buses at affordable prices!

 Get introduced to rock climbing in an actual quarry